Skip to main content

 How they fit together

-“Give me the full picture on month-end close — process hierarchy, key entities, recent observations, and the most relevant docs.”
+“Give me the full picture on month-end close — process hierarchy, recent observations, and the most relevant docs.”

-That single prompt fans out into a process search, hierarchy traversal, knowledge graph entity lookup, and artifact search.
+That single prompt fans out into a process search, hierarchy traversal, observation reads, activity timeline drills, and artifact lookups.
 Ten-plus tool calls, orchestrated automatically, answered with grounded evidence.

 When to start at each layer